lakejs/lake-docs/reference/nodes.md

 # {{ $frontmatter.title }}

 The `Nodes` class represents a collection of the document's nodes.
-Its methods are similar to those of [jQuery](https://jquery.com/), but its implementation is very simple.
+Its interface is similar to [jQuery](https://jquery.com/), but its implementation is very simple.
 They can be considered aliases of native DOM interfaces, designed to simplify DOM manipulation.

 Example: